-- Drink 6-8 cups of fluid every day (this is about 1.5 litres or 2.5 pints).
-All hot and cold drinks count towards hydration. - Make sure that you have the fluids available that you enjoy. - Include reminders or prompts to drink throughout the day e.g. with a favourite TV programme. - Drink little and often if you find it a challenge to drink a whole glass in one sitting. - Make sure you are in the correct position to drink. - Make sure that you have the right cups and accessories available, such as straws and bottles or maybe a hydration device. - If you are worried about getting up in the night for the loo, don't drink alcohol or caffeine close to bedtime.
-Ask your pharmacist if any medications you are taking could be causing you to need to use the loo more at night - perhaps changing when you take your medication could help. - If you regularly cough and splutter when you drink, have a chat with a health care professional there are things that can help. - Try to eat foods with a high water content e.g. fruit and veg, stews and soups, milk based puddings, jelly, ice cream, yoghurt and custard.
+- Drink 6-8 mugs of fluid every day (this is about 1.6 litres or 3 pints a day to 2 litres or 3.5 pints a day).
+All hot and cold drinks count towards hydration. - Make sure that you have the fluids available that you enjoy. - Include reminders or prompts to drink throughout the day, for example, with a favourite TV programme. - Drink little, and often if you find it a challenge to drink a whole glass in one sitting. - Make sure you are in the correct position to drink. - Make sure that you have the right cups and accessories available, such as straws and bottles or maybe a hydration device. - If you are worried about getting up in the night for the loo, don't drink alcohol or caffeine close to bedtime.
+Ask your pharmacist if any medications you are taking could be causing you to need to use the loo more at night - perhaps changing when you take your medication could help. - If you regularly cough and splutter when you drink, have a chat with a healthcare professional there are things that can help. - Try to eat foods with a high water content, for example, fruit and vegatable, stews and soups, milk-based puddings, jelly, ice cream, yoghurt and custard.